-CASE STUDY HHS Data Science CoLab Large Agency Full Program Blended Learning of the Inspector General (OIG) which provided classroom space for in-person instruction.
+CASE STUDY HHS Data Science CoLab Large Agency Full Program Blended Learning

 The Department of Health & Human Services (HHS) is a federal agency with more than 80,000 employees.

 - " Office of the Chief Technology Officer (CTO) and Office of Business Management and Transformation (OBMT), which launched the Data Science CoLab program, and the Office of the Chief Data Officer (CDO) which now manages the program. - Biomedical Advanced Research and Development Authority (BARDA) and the Office